This programme is designed for students with a background in Anthropology, Development Studies, Non-Western Sociology or related disciplines

-Ambitious The programme attracts ambitious, enterprising students.
-You are not afraid of a vigorous training in methodology; you are involved with social issues and themes and you want to play a role in the international debate around global policy issues.
-You will learn how to reformulate these issues into research questions and discover the best methods to use when exploring them.
-We will also teach you to think critically and analytically and we will train you in academic and communication skills.
+You will join the international debate around global policy issues, and learn how to reformulate these issues into research questions and discover the best methods to use when exploring them.
+We will also teach you to think critically and analytically and help you develop your academic and communication skills.

 In order to take part in this programme, you need to have fluency in both written and spoken English.
 Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following: